Isha-1290/MLH-INIT-Day1/Invisible Cloak/README.md

 ### Working
 ---------------------------------------------------------------------------
-- 1.Install the OpenCV module in your system.
+- Install the OpenCV module in your system.
-- 2.Download and run the background.py file.
+- Download and run the background.py file.
-- 3.Press 'q' key to click and save and image of the background.
+- Press 'q' key to click and save and image of the background.
-- 4.Dowload and run the invisibility_cloak.py file.
+- Dowload and run the invisibility_cloak.py file.
-- 5.Take a piece of red cloth and try covering objects with.
+- Take a piece of red cloth and try covering objects with.
-- 6.It's amazing isn’t it.
+- It's amazing isn’t it.